ifalfahri/roasting-hp/README.md

 ## Technologies Used 🛠️
 - **ReactJS** for the frontend.
 - **Tailwind CSS** for styling.
 - **GSMArena API** for automatically fetching phone specs, saving users from manual input.
+Well, i use wrapper, so i hope they actually okay with me using it.
+I don't want it to be a sin.
 - **LangChain** for powering the different roast models by managing the coordination between—
 - **Gemini API** and **Groq API**